flathub-infra/documentation/docs/02-for-app-authors/03-appdata-guidelines/01-quality-guidelines.md

 ### Not too long

-The name should be shorter then 20 characters.
+The name should ideally be no longer than 15 characters, and must be shorter than 20 characters.

 ### Just the name